creationix/node-persistence/README.markdown

  - `new_connection(*connection_parameters)` - Returns a new `Connection` object.
 The connection parameters are driver specific.

-   `<connection>` - Event fired when a connection is successfully made.
+   `<connection>` - Callback fired when a connection is successfully made.
 Queries can safely be made before this point, but they won't se sent to the database engine yet for obvious reasons.

-   `<error>(reason)` - Event fired when something goes wrong in either the connection or any of the sub-methods.
+   `<error>(reason)` - Callback fired when something goes wrong in either the connection or any of the sub-methods.

 #### Methods for `Connection` objects

 *NOTE* - `query` and `execute` are only required for drivers to a SQL based relational database.

- - `query(sql [, *params [, row_callback]])` - Method that queries the database using raw sql.
+ - `query(sql [, *params [, row_callback]], callback)` - Method that queries the database using raw sql.
 If placeholders are used in the sql, they are filled in with the data from params.
 If you wish to stream the results, pass in a callback function as the last argument.
 Note that this may not give correct data types for some backends (sqlite for now)

-   `<success>(data)` - Event fired when the query has returned.
+   `callback(data)` - Callback fired when the query has returned.
 Contains an array of JSON objects if a row_callback wasn't passed in to the query method.

- - `execute(sql, [*params])` - Execute arbitrary sql against the database.
+ - `execute(sql, [*params], callback)` - Execute arbitrary sql against the database.

-   `<success>` - Event fired if successful.
+   `callback()` - Callback fired if successful.

  - `close()` - Close the connection to the database once the queue is empty.